Saltillo Tile Patterns

 However, if your home is Traditional or Spanish style, stick to our vintage shapes of Saltillo flooring patterns.
 Our Riviera pattern is always a winner for both large and small spaces.
 Or flirt with the Picket pattern – a 2-tile pattern made from an 8×8 Square and 4×12 Picket tile.
 Lastly, I like our 6×12 (or any rectangular size) in a traditional herringbone, lattice, or running brick layout.

 Saltillo Floor Tile Choices For Outdoor Areas

 Lastly, I have one final thought about choosing the perfect Saltillo floor tile pattern.
 Outdoor tile projects call for an element of function that is not as significant for an indoor tile installation.
 I recommend that customers purchase our tile pre-sealed.
-It’s easiest to install, best quality, less maintenance, and less costly in the long run.
+It’s easiest to install, best quality has less maintenance, and is less costly in the long run.

 (Sidenote: Yes, Saltillo tile can be installed in outdoor spaces when it is installed correctly.
 Special attention must be paid to subfloor preparation (waterproofing is a must!) and topcoat sealer.
-For specific questions related to an outdoor installation of our Saltillo tile, contact us.)
+For specific questions about an outdoor installation of our Saltillo tile, contact us.)

 There’s a Saltillo floor tile pattern for everyone.
-If you’re not sure what’s ideal for your home, contact us for a consultation.
+If you’re unsure of what’s ideal for your home, contact us for a consultation.
 We’re happy to peruse pictures of your rooms or send us a floor plan.
-Then, we will help you find just the right tile for your budget.
+Then, we will help you find the right tile for your budget.

 Did you know that we ship worldwide and offer wholesale-direct prices?